sharmavins23/Discord-Bot/README.md

 ## Version 1.5.3

 - Spotify update command is functional
-- Chnaged person data dictionary in tokens file
+- Changed person data dictionary in tokens file

 _Release date: June 28, 2022_

+## Version 1.5.4

+- Adjusting random song selection to compensate for various playlist sizes
+- Better fool-proofed the random number command to be resilient to bad inputs
+- Changed random color command to reply with an embed and image

+_Release date: June 30, 2022_